-Cigna customers can also receive virtual medical care not related to COVID-19 by physicians and certain providers with virtual care capabilities through December 31, 2020.
+Cigna customers can also receive virtual medical care not related to COVID-19 by providers with virtual care capabilities through our new permanent virtual care policy.
 Out-of-pocket costs will typically be the same as a similar in-office visit.

 Employees can get started with virtual care by contacting their Primary Care Physician (PCP).
-If their PCP is not offering virtual care visits, or if the employee wants to have a virtual visit after hours, they can log in to their myCigna account to find a virtual care provider.
+If their PCP is not offering virtual care visits, or if the employee wants to have a virtual visit after hours, they can log in to their myCigna account to receive 24/7 virtual care through MDLive.

 Cigna is prepared to ensure we can meet the medication needs of our customers.
 Our sourcing teams map the origins of drug products around the globe and allow us to monitor supplies and adjust our inventory procurement to mitigate shortages.
 We have been monitoring this situation, and have made adjustments to our procurement to ensure we have adequate inventories to meet demand.